 All strategies from this article are intended as ideas only, and should not replace the advice of a healthcare practitioner.
 If you are feel that some of these ideas could work for you, start a conversation with your therapist or doctor about ways you can reduce risk in driving!
-I would love to hear from you, about ways you have limited risks!
-Please comment below, or email me at email@example.com!
+I would love to hear from you, about ways you have limited risks, so please comment below or email us at email@example.com!

-- Have rules of the road or hallway
+1. Have Rules of the Road or Hallway

 In areas with many power wheelchair users, it is important that people’s actions are predictable to avoid collisions.
 Creating some rules of the hallways can ensure that safety is maintained.
 It could also be a great way to build community and trust between residents of a facility.
 If you are concerned about safety within your institution, consider gathering people to discuss some “traffic laws” that would make everyone living in the facility feel safer, including both wheelchair users and non-wheelchair users.
 This may include sectioning off the hallways into lanes, so people going one way stay on the right hand side and those going the opposite directions go on the left.
 Ensuring hallways are clear can also improve safety, as drivers will not be required to swerve or dodge to avoid collisions.

 Some medications may interact with driving ability, increasing reaction times and risk of collision.
 If this is the case, rather than removing access to power mobility completely, track exactly how long after taking medication symptoms are onset, and consider reducing power mobility use at those times until the effects of the medication are worn off**.
 If you notice that a certain medication makes you feel less alert, consider talking to your doctor about ways you can reduce the impact of the medication on your driving.
 If fatigue is experienced at certain times of day, consider reducing the use of your power wheelchair, or the speed with which the chair is used at those times, to ensure that drowsiness does not result in accidents.